In 1990, magazine cartoonist, William Steig published an original “fractured fairy tale” children’s book, “Shrek!”.

 Now, with serious casting going on, producers decided that to fill the title character’s large ogre shoes, they’d need someone around the same proportions.
 Enter popular rotund Saturday Night Live comedian, Chris Farley.

 Hot off the rapid commercial success of his debut starring film roles in Tommy Boy, and Black Sheep, and just recovering from the post-production mess of Beverly Hills Ninja, the portly comic was also struggling to overcome a crippling drug addiction, which had hounded him since High School.
+It also reared it’s ugly head during production several times, as the December 22, 1997 issue of The Philadelphia Daily News reported.

 However, none of that was present in the voiceover sessions with Farley.
 Besides, it was just as Rossio had hoped, as he and Elliot had based Shrek and Donkey’s relationship on Farley and Spade’s in Tommy Boy: